stormalf/porth/README.md

 1.0.15 Adding >=, <=, !=, MOD, MUL and DIV operators

+1.0.16 Refactoring code, using dictionary and creating a global file porth_globals.py to store global variables and functions

 ## TODO

 Trying to implement similar language but using ANTLR4.